 This is not the first EU to launch Google.
 Earlier penalties for anti-competitive practices in digital advertising (like EUR 2.95 billion in 2025) show that Brussels takes the regulation of tech-gigants seriously.
 DMA is a tool to ensure that platforms like Google do not abuse their dominant position.

-In an era where information is currency, such investigations remind us that the Internet cannot be a wild sunset.
+In an era when information is currency, such investigations remind us that Internet It can't be the wild west.
 Will Google give up or fight in courts?
 Follow the developments – this is a battle for the future of the media in the network.